CMSgov/bluebutton-site-static/_posts/2018-03-25-Welcome-to-the-Blue-Button-Blog.md

 ---
 **Welcome!** You have found the Blue Button 2.0 Blog.
 We hope you find the content useful.

-This is a place where The Blue Button Team can post content, such as:
+This is a place where The Blue Button team can post content, such as:

-- Code Recipes
+- Code recipes
 - Links to sample applications
-- Answers to Frequently Asked Questions
+- Answers to frequently asked questions
 - Links to presentations and content from other outreach activities.

 If you are interested in particular topics please register with our
 <a href="https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api" target="_blank">Google Group for CMS Blue Button Developers</a>.

-You can ask a question there.
-Simple answers we may provide directly to the Google Group but for more complicated answers you may find us posting information here and linking to it in a response in the Google Group.
+The Blue Button 2.0 Google Group is where developers can ask questions, find answers, leave feedback and share experiences using the API.